peterlada/access-code-4.1-instructor/assesments/final/final.md

 // will return 0
 ```

-6. Write a function called `arrContains` that takes two arguments: an array, and a value to search for within that array.
-The function will return `true` if the element is in the array, and `false` otherwise.
+6. Write a function called `arrContains` that takes two arguments: an array and a value.
+The function will return `true` if the value is in the array, and `false` otherwise.
 You may not use any built-in array methods.

 Examples: